Understanding rental car insurance benefits

 After you’ve verified that your card has the rental car insurance benefit, follow these steps to take advantage of the benefit.

 1. Decline the rental company’s collision damage waiver (CDW/LDW) option.
 This is an important step—accepting this option may prevent you from being able to use your benefit.
 In some cases, the rental agency may ask for a letter to prove that coverage exists after you decline the CDW.
-If this happens, contact a benefit administrator to request a verification letter.
+If this happens, contact the benefit administrator by phone or online to request a verification letter.

 2. Pay for the full rental cost with your Capital One credit card.
 This activates the coverage for your rental period.

-3. Contact the rental company and a benefit administrator to file a claim in case of an accident or theft.
+3. Contact the rental company and the benefit administrator to file a claim in case of an accident or theft.

 Filing a claim

-Whether your card is Mastercard or Visa, the process for starting a claim is essentially the same:
+The process for starting a claim is essentially the same for each card network:

 1. Report a covered event to your card’s benefit administrator as soon as possible.